Last updated on May 25th, 2022 at 02:29 pm

 You give your patients referral cards to give to their friends and family.
 This card features a new patient discount (e.g., a free exam and cleaning or $100 towards treatment, or whatever special offer you’re comfortable with).
 You can also encourage staff participation with some kind of prize or bonus for the staff member who hands out the most cards in a week or month.

-Again, those are the very basic, broad strokes; there’s a lot more that goes into making it work, and how well and diligently you execute it in your practice will determine how much success you have with it.
+Again, those are the very basic, broad strokes; there’s a lot more that goes into making it work.
+How well and diligently you execute it in your practice will determine how much success you have with it.
 Believe me, if you implement it properly, it will increase your referrals.

 Why Referral Programs Usually Don’t Work